shellrow/nrev/README.md

 # NetProbe
-The Simple and High-Performance GUI Network Mapper.
+The Simple and High-Performance Network Mapper.
 Optimized for efficient network discovery and management.

 ## Features
 - Port Scan